abesto/easyssh/README.md

 echo "export GOPATH=$HOME/.gocode" >> ~/.bashrc
 ```

+After installation you will find the executable in `~/.gocode/bin`.

 ## Simple usage

 You probably won't ever do this; it's just a basic demonstration of the syntax.